-[9] Isotope processes were incorporated into the Scripps ECPC GSM in this study, hereafter IsoGSM.
-ECPC GSM was based on the medium range forecast model used at NCEP for making operational analysis and predictions [Kanamitsu et al., 2002a].
-The physics and dynamics of the model are mostly the same as those in the Reanalysis 2 project, but there have been updates associated with the use of a Relaxed Arakawa-Shubert deep convection scheme (RAS) [Moorthi and Suarez, 1992] and the Noah land surface model [Ek et al., 2003].
-As an operational weather forecast model, the basic performance of the NCEP GSM suites have been well documented [e.g., Caplan et al., 1997; Kanamitsu et al., 2002a] and have shown comparable performance in several global model intercomparison studies [e.g., Kang et al., 2002].
+Isotope processes were incorporated into the Scripps ECPC GSM in this study, hereafter IsoGSM.
+ECPC GSM was based on the medium range forecast model used

+- at NCEP for making operational analysis and predictions (Kanamitsu et al., 2002a). - 2 The physics and dynamics of the model are mostly the same as those in the Reanalysis - 3 2 project, but there have been updates associated with the use of a Relaxed - 4 Arakawa-Shubert deep convection scheme (RAS; Moorthi and Suarez, 1992) and the - 5 Noah land surface model (Ek et al., 2003).
+As an operational weather forecast model, - 6 the basic performance of the NCEP GSM suites have been well documented (e.g., - 7 Caplan et al., 1997, Kanamitsu et al., 2002) and have shown comparable performance - 8 in several global model intercomparison studies (e.g., Kang et al., 2002).

-[10] Gaseous forms of isotopic species (HDO and $H_2^{18}O$) were incorporated into the GSM as prognostic variables in addition to water vapor.
-The isotopic tracers are independently advected by the atmospheric circulations and transported by the subgrid-scale processes (convection and boundary layer turbulence).
-The specific components evolve differently during the condensation and evaporation associated with precipitation processes (convective precipitation and large-scale condensation) and surface and boundary layer processes, owing to the isotopic fraction-ation during the phase transitions.
+- Gaseous forms of isotopic species (HDO and H2O) were incorporated into the GSM 9 10 as prognostic variables in addition to water vapor.
+The isotopic tracers are independently advected by the atmospheric circulations and transported by the 11 subgrid-scale processes (convection and boundary layer turbulence).
+The specific 12 components evolve differently during the condensation and evaporation associated 13 with precipitation processes (convective precipitation and large scale condensation) 14 and surface and boundary layer processes, due to the isotopic fractionation during the 15 16 phase transitions. - The equilibrium fractionation factors were taken from Majoube (1971a and 1971b).
+Most fractionation at a phase transition can be assumed to occur at thermodynamic equilibrium, except for three particular cases; surface evaporation from open water (Merlivat and Jouzel, 1979); condensation from vapor to ice in super-saturation conditions under -20°C (Jouzel and Merlivat, 1984); and evaporation and isotopic exchange from liquid raindrop into unsaturated air (Stewart, 1975).
+These are called

-[11] The equilibrium fractionation factors were taken from Majoube [1971a, 1971b].
-Most fractionation at a phase transition can be assumed to occur at thermodynamic equilibrium, except for three particular cases; surface evaporation from open water [Merlivat and Jouzel, 1979]; condensation from vapor to ice in supersaturation conditions under -20°C [Jouzel and Merlivat, 1984]; and evaporation and isotopic exchange from liquid raindrop into unsaturated air [Stewart, 1975].
-These are called kinetic fractionation, in which the difference of molecular diffusivities plays a key role when exchange occurs under conditions away from thermodynamic equilibrium.
-For consistency with other published isotopic AGCMs' results, we used the isotopic diffusivity coefficients measured by Merlivat [1978].
-Cappa et al. [2003] measured slightly different values and produces a deuterium excess 3‰ systematically higher in the same conditions, but negligible on the variability [Schmidt et al., 2005].
-For the equilibrium fractionation, the Rayleigh distillation theory is applied for vapor condensation and evaporation during all the precipitation processes.
-These sets of isotopic parameterizations are commonly used among many AGCMs, following from the pioneering work of Joussaume et al. [1984].
+- kinetic fractionation, in which the difference of molecular diffusivities plays a key role 1 2 when exchange occurs under conditions away from thermodynamic equilibrium.
+For consistency with other published isotopic AGCMs' results, we used the isotopic 3 4 diffusivity coefficients measured by Merlivat (1978).
+Cappa et al. (2003) measured slightly different values and produces a deuterium excess 3 % systematically higher in 5 the same conditions, but negligible on the variability (Schmidt et al., 2005).
+For the 6 7 equilibrium fractionation, the Rayleigh distillation theory is applied for vapor 8 condensation and evaporation during all the precipitation processes. isotopic parameterizations are commonly used among many AGCMs, following from 9 10 the pioneering work of Joussaume et al. (1984). - 11 The isotopic fractionation during evaporation from surface water is expressed as: